thedevz29/Catch-the-rectangle/README.md

 # Catch-the-rectangle
-this is my first game which I made in pygame without any guidance
+This is my first game which I made in pygame without any guidance

 # How to play:
-catch the red box moving randomly with the yellow box in your control by arrow keys
+Catch the red box moving randomly with the yellow box in your control by arrow keys